Push to make children’s hearing aids more affordable

 ALBANY, N.Y.
 (WTEN) — Members with Lets Amplify NY and lawmakers are pushing to pass legislation that would require insurance companies to cover costs of hearing aids for children.

-Currently, insurance companies in New York companies may cover the costs of hearing exams but are not required to cover the costs of hearing aids.
-Typically they can run anywhere from three to five thousand dollars and need to be replaced every two to three years.
+Currently, insurance companies in New York may cover the costs of hearing exams but are not required to cover the costs of hearing aids.
+Typically, they can run anywhere from $3,000 to $5,000 and need to be replaced every two to three years.

 Research shows that when a child has untreated hearing loss they can suffer with poor socialization and communication as well as delayed language acquisition.